Let me share with you my eco-friendly baby essentials

 Ergo Baby Carrier* – my parents bought us an Ergo when we had our daughter.
 It was hands down one of the most practical and well-used items we owned.
 Living car-free, it was brilliant for going on the bus (no worrying if there was going to be space for a pram, or having to fold down the pram if not).
 It was also invaluable on those oh-so-frequent days when your baby does not want to be put down.
 We used ours on a daily basis up until my daughter was two (although you can use it up to age four on your back).
 I have a feeling the Ergo is going to be a lifesaver the second time around!

 Aside from somewhere to sleep, some blankets, some muslin cloths for dealing with spit-up, some clothes to wear, and some bottles and teats if you’re planning on bottle-feeding, then, to be honest, I really feel these are the only eco-friendly baby essentials you’ll really need.
+I have a whole guide to sustainable baby clothes if this is something you want to explore further.

-For other items eBay* is brilliant for shopping secondhand – particularly for bundles of clothing and secondhand equipment such as a pram/buggy, cot/crib, etc. See also Gumtree and Preloved* for local bargains, as well as local charity shops.
+For other items, eBay* is brilliant for shopping secondhand – particularly for bundles of clothing and secondhand equipment such as a pram/buggy, cot/crib, etc. See also Gumtree and Preloved* for local bargains, as well as local charity shops.

 Unnecessary Baby Items